benhj/knoxcrypt/README.md

 ###### What's with the name?

-The name has stuck for historical reasons: a very early version used the XTEA cipher for encryption.
+~~The name has stuck for historical reasons: a very early version used the XTEA cipher for encryption.
 I think the project could do with a better name though.
-Let me know if you have any suggestions.
+Let me know if you have any suggestions.~~ I renamed the project to knoxcrypt.

 ###### Caveats